Sample Masters Aeronautical Engineering Dissertation Proposal

 Aside from typical and compulsory regulation from the governing body, its specific internal initiatives will vary from company to company according to its mission and vision.
 Regulatory initiatives ensure environmental legislation adheres to the relevant certification status or external or internal code of conduct is met.

-A typical example can be seen within Boeing, who, according to Freelancer (2015), had introduced a workshop that ensured the company was helped to streamline the company and reduce inefficiencies and waste which benefited the company right down to the manufacturing floor level.
+A typical example can be seen within Boeing, which, according to Freelancer (2015), had introduced a workshop that ensured the company was helped to streamline the company and reduce inefficiencies and waste which benefited the company right down to the manufacturing floor level.

 1. To investigate the implementation of green automation assembly in the aviation industry